walteck/FHIR-NOO-API/pages/develop/development_interactions.md

 **Responses**

-Assuming successful URL submission, there are several possible responses to the NOOM request:
+Assuming successful URL submission, there are several possible responses to the NDOP request:

-- HTTP 201-Record Created: The entry has been successfully created and the NOOM returns an HTTP Location header containing the 'server' assigned logical Id of the created resource.
+- HTTP 201-Record Created: The entry has been successfully created and the NDOP returns an HTTP Location header containing the 'server' assigned logical Id of the created resource.
 - HTTP 400-Bad Request: Resource could not be parsed or failed basic FHIR validation rules
 - HTTP 404-Not Found: Resource type not supported, or not a FHIR end-point
 - HTTP 422-Unprocessable Entity: The proposed resource violated applicable FHIR profiles or server business rules.

-## Retrieve Patients National Opt-Out Preferences Interaction ##
+## Retrieve Patients National Data Opt-out Preferences Interaction ##

-The client system will perform a RESTful search interaction for current patient preferences located on the National Opt-Out service.
+The client system will perform a RESTful search interaction for current patient preferences located on the National Data Opt-out service.

-- ***Sender:***Any NOOM Client
+- ***Sender:***Any NDOP Client
 - ***Receiver:***Spine 2
 - ***RESTful API Interaction:***GET [base]/consent[parameters]